 It made sense to take the MCAT as soon as possible, as I had just completed all the pre-med courses.
 I spent the summer between 3rd and 4th year of undergrad glued to some form of MCAT prep.
 Sitting through endless Kaplan lectures, way too many practice problems, and serious frustrations regarding all the plateaus, it was clear to me that getting a 40 [I was taking it back in the day with old scoring system] wasn't going to happen to make up for my GPA.
 But I took it anyway because of all the efforts of that summer.
 It was tough.
 And I scored a 28.

 So here I was with an average GPA and an average MCAT score and average extracurriculars but extraordinary grit and determination.
 Luckily I had my very best friend (also pre-med, who's now a surgical resident) to guide me, cry with me and laugh at the inhumane ridiculousness of the whole process.
 We both also happened to be in the same research lab performing studies on a topic that we genuinely enjoyed-- exercise interventions in obese young men.
 Within our department major (physiology) there were a few students accepted each year to continue on and complete a research-heavy masters program in physiology.
 As much as I initially wanted to "just apply" to medical school and go straight from undergrad, I knew I had to improve my application.
 It would be worth the two extra years committing to an area of research I genuinely love (and ultimately, completely shape the way I approach medicine) to give me the extra edge in applications.
 And an added bonus, my best friend would be doing it with me!
 To be honest, I am so forever grateful for the opportunity of doing that masters program.
-I was able to get published, be a teaching assistant for upper-level physiology classes (and it's true, you NEVER learn something well until you must teach it,) and spent a few extra years with Andrew and my best friends in Los Angeles.
+I was able to get published, be a teaching assistant for upper-level physiology classes (and it's true, you NEVER learn something well until you must teach it,) and spent a few extra years with my boyfriend at the time (now husband) and my best friends in Los Angeles.
 There was so much growth and maturity in those years that I didn't appreciate it until arriving to medical school.
 Oh, and somewhere in those masters program years I retook the MCAT.
 And I got a 29.

 Being from the west coast, DOs are a more scarce minority compared to the midwest and northeast.
 If you'd talk to our pre-med counselor, I'm not sure she really knew what it was (hence, the confusion amongst my peers when I explained that I was applying to both MD and DO schools.)
 Luckily I had family on the east coast, and my dad played a large part in educating me on the equal opportunities between the degrees.
 I spent a few great weeks shadowing a family practice DO, and certainly knew that either degree would get me to my dream career.
 I applied at the end of my first year in the masters program, and about DIED when I received my first interview invite several months later.
 Even with all the added help from publications and great letters of recommendation, I still worried that my low GPA would screen me out of all the schools.
 To be fair, I applied incredibly broadly and was willing to go anywhere in the United States so long as the school was accredited.
 [I highly recommend this approach regardless of your application's strength; beauty is in the eye of the application holder!]
 The interview was at a beautiful rural osteopathic school and everyone was incredibly kind.
 In hindsight, I would have loved to go there, if not for the frightening price tag per year.
 My interview went smoothly, and I couldn't help to feel an overwhelming sense of gratitude as I walked through the anatomy lab, the clinical skills rooms, and the gorgeous lecture halls.
 Someone had picked up my application and thought, "I think she might make a good doctor."